kristopolous/syfin/deck.md

  * Proof of pregnancy detector for Android/iOS
  * Artificial insemination kit to optimize process
  * Genetic tests for twin-producers
- * Futures contracts: Loans available prior to baby production date.
+ * Futures contracts: Loans available prior to baby production date

 ---

 ## Competition

- * Machine is patented.
-No plans to license.
+ * Process is secret.
+Machine is patented.
+No plans to license
- * Transfer recovery is about 96 hours
+ * Transfer recovery about 96 hours
  * Strict sleep, exercise, and diet is required
- * Organ transplants, skin grafting, and cosmetic surgery will hold on to markets.
+ * Organ transplants, skin grafting, and cosmetic surgery will hold on to markets
- * Growth in non-tradition vanity markets.
+ * Our growth sector is in non-traditional vanity markets

 ---

 # Financials

- * v2 machines are $10,000,000 each, last 2 years.
+ * v2 machines are $10,000,000 and last 2 years
- * Clinic cost is $17,000 per day.
+ * Clinic cost is $17,000 per day
- * Current baby influx is 3.12/week average.
+ * Current baby influx is 3.12/week avg
- * All lipinoids before cell degeneration are used by careful scheduling.
+ * Full infant depletion: All lipinoids before cell degeneration are made productive

 ---

-# Per unit profit
+# Per unit annual profit

  * v1 net per clinic: $11.7 million
  * v2 net per clinic: $140.0 million (*est*)